Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Preliminaries

 We now mention a few results from two previous papers in the current series \cite{twvii, twviii}.
 Let $k$ be a positive integer and let $G$ be a graph.
 A \textit{strong $k$-block} in $G$ is a set $B$ of at least $k$ vertices in $G$ such that for every $2$-subset $\{x,y\}$ of $B$, there exists a collection $\mathcal{P}_{\{x,y\}}$ of at least $k$ distinct and pairwise internally disjoint paths in $G$ from $x$ to $y$, where for every two distinct $2$-subsets $\{x,y\}, \{x',y'\}\subseteq B$ of $G$, and every choice of paths $P\in \mathcal{P}_{\{x,y\}}$ and $P'\in \mathcal{P}_{\{x',y'\}}$, we have $P\cap P'=\{x,y\}\cap \{x',y'\}$.
 In \cite{twvii}, it is proved that:

-\begin{theorem}[Abrishami, Alecu, Chudnovsky, Hajebi and Spirkl \cite{twvii}] For every integer $k\geq 1$, the class of all graphs with no strong $k$-block is clean. \end{theorem} As discussed in Subsection~\ref{subs:background}, for every $t \geq 1$, a (theta, prism)-free graph is $t$-clean if and only if it is $K_t$-free.
+\begin{theorem}[Abrishami, Alecu, Chudnovsky, Hajebi and Spirkl \cite{twvii}] For all integers $k,t\geq 1$, every graph with no strong $k$-block and no induced subgraph that is a $t$-basic obstruction has bounded treewidth. \end{theorem} As discussed in the introduction, for every $t \geq 1$, a (theta, prism)-free graph has no induced subgraph that is a $t$-basic obstruction if and only if it is $K_t$-free.
 So the following is immediate from Theorem~\ref{noblocksmalltw_wall}:

 \begin{corollary} For all integers $k,t\geq 1$, there exists an integer $\beta=\beta(k,t)$ such that every (theta, prism, $K_t$)-free graph with no strong $k$-block has treewidth at most $\beta(k,t)$. \end{corollary}